2025 Annual Report

 Violence Interventions and Meditations

 It is an all-to-harsh reality that in Columbus, Ohio, there are countless teens and young adults for whom violence has become a part of life.
-Columbus has a serious need for violence intervention services and for programming that works with at-risk violent youth who are/were gang members.
+Columbus has a serious need for violence intervention services and for programming that works with at-risk violent youth, young adults and adults.
 HALT VIOLENCE employs a fairly simple strategy to combat violence.
 First, we place great emphasis on building trust through responsiveness, compassion, and confidentiality.

 At HALT VIOLENCE, we understand that trust is the keystone to creating strong social bonds.
 We have built significant trust in many of the communities in and around Columbus.
 One of the key elements in preserving this trust is our confidentiality policy.
 We do not share personally identifiable information with any other organizations.
 For our participants, our confidentiality policy is an important buffer.
 It facilitates open dialogue and makes our job easier.